monalisasabina/ph-2-project/README.md

    2. After logging in successfully, the user will be first be welcomed at the home page then proceed to click "tools" at the NavBar to access the tools page.

+   3. Incase the user enters the url with wrong path, an error page will appear.
+A "GO BACK BUTTON" will direct the user back home.

    3. At the tools page, the user should see all tools in the store listed at this page in form of a card.
 The card consists of;

        * The picture of the tool